Metropolitan Parkway (Atlanta)

-Metropolitan Parkway, formerly known as Stewart Avenue, is a major thoroughfare through southwestern Atlanta, Georgia.
+Metropolitan Parkway, formerly known as Stewart Avenue, is a major thoroughfare through southwestern Atlanta, Georgia, United States.
 It is signed throughout as US 19/US 41/SR 3.

 Route description

 Once Metropolitan Parkway reaches Whitehall Street (the southern portion of Peachtree Street), the parkway turns into Northside Drive northward to Marietta.

-Once it reaches Hapeville, it is called Dogwood Street, and it ends at Central Avenue.
+Once it reaches Hapeville, it is called Dogwood Drive, and it ends at Central Avenue.
 US 19/US 41/SR 3 continues east down Central Avenue.

 Landmarks along the street include Atlanta Metropolitan College, the Stewart-Lakewood shopping center, and the Capitol View Baptist Church.

 History

 Metropolitan Parkway was once known as "Stewart Avenue", after one of the street's first inhabitants Andrew P. Stewart.
-The name was changed in 1997 because of the area's red-light district reputation, especially for prostitution activity in motels.
-Despite the name change, prostitution remains a problem in the area.
+The name was changed in 1997 because of the area's red-light district and crime reputation.
+Despite the name change and major improvements since the 1990s, crime still remains a concern in the area.